TylerSelden/gaggle/README.md

 # Gaggle

+## WARNING: *Gaggle is deprecated, buggy and contains several very SERIOUS security vulnerabilities.
+DO NOT use Gaggle, especially if your implementation is public-internet-facing.
+It is vulnerable to brute-force, DoS, and (authenticated) RCE attacks.* A newer, sleeker replacement is currently in the works.

 Gaggle is a free, open-source remote desktop application powered by Docker.
 It uses a combination of Docker, Nginx, and Express.js to run.
 Gaggle is designed to be a simple, easy-to-use application that can be accessed from any device with a browser.

 ## Important details